Valentin-42/JavaRunner/README.md

 - GameXXX  : are game-scene interfaces.
 - AudioXXX : refers to all audio management class.
 - FFT.java and Complex.java are two classes containing most of the mathematical methods.
+- FFT.txt  : contains Fast-Fourier Transform result in a python table shape.
+- SaveFile.txt : contains players scores.
+This file is load by the Leaderboard scene to display ranks.

 ## Going further